Couples trying to conceive often ask what health insurance covers infertility or In Vitro Fertilization (IVF) treatment.

 Here is a four-pronged optional approach the works for more people.

-- Request a personal loan to fund expenses.
+- Request a loan to fund IVF or Infertility treatments.
 Begin treatment right away if approved.
 You control the money, not the clinic.

 - Take advantage of universal coverage for medically necessary testing and treatments embedded in your existing plan.